aws/chalice/docs/source/topics/views.rst

     GET /cities/portland  --> index('portland')

-If you want to access any other metdata of the incoming HTTP request, you can use the ``app.current_request`` property, which is an instance of the the :class:`Request` class.
+If you want to access any other metadata of the incoming HTTP request, you can use the ``app.current_request`` property, which is an instance of the the :class:`Request` class.